 Eligible projects include projects that meet the goals of ATP as listed above and may be part of an existing bicycle or pedestrian transportation plan, safe routes to school plan, active transportation plan for disadvantaged communities, or multi-use or recreational trail plan.
-Examples of typical project work can be found in the Commission's ATP Guidelines at: http://www.catc.ca.gov/programs/atp/.
+Examples of typical project work can be found in the Commission's ATP Guidelines.